Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: MRAM Approximate Computation Framework

 \subsection{Appropriate Reduced Time Selection}

-Appropriate reduced time selection is essential for obtaining the most favorable trade-off between application quality and power savings.
+Appropriate reduced time selection is essential for obtaining the most favorable trade-off between application quality and speed/power improvement.
 Towards this end, the experimental results reveal that some of the memory cells provide erroneous outputs if the data is written at the reduced timing parameters \cite{mram_trng}.
-The number of these error-prone cells varies within the write pulse activation time range t = [0, $t_{W}$].
+The number of these error-prone cells varies within the write pulse activation time range t = [0~ $t_{W}$].
 The total number of erroneous bit cells is counted by changing the $t_{W}$ and writing different input data patterns at different $t_{W}$.
 The main objective is to determine a suitable $t_{W}$ for which the acceptable amount of erroneous bits is achieved.
-The number of erroneous cells is calculated from all achievable reduced write timing parameters in the next step.
+In the next step, the number of erroneous cells is calculated from all achievable reduced write timing parameters.
 Finally, we propose an algorithm to characterize the erroneous memory cells for the AC framework using the timing parameter for which the sustainable amount of error bits is obtained.